 Back to Blog

-Essential AWS Guardrails (SCP/RCP) to Reduce Your Blast Radius
+Essential AWS Guardrails (SCP / RCP) to Reduce Blast Radius

 Practical AWS guardrails that shrink the blast radius, block privilege escalation, and enforce safer cloud operations using organization-wide SCP and RCP controls.